JeremiasInCode/JeremiasInCode/README.md

 ## 👤 About me

-<p>    I am junior developer passionate about coding and constantly strive to improve my technical skills for to create everything he could think of.
+<p>    I am backend developer passionate about coding and constantly strive to improve my technical skills for to create everything he could think of.
 Currently, I am focused C# with .NET, SQL and Mongo DB.</p>

 ## 🌟 Skills